 Detailed Explanation of EMI/EMC Control Techniques for Server Motherboards

-In racks packed with servers, electromagnetic interference (EMI) and electromagnetic compatibility (EMC) issues are particularly prominent.
+In racks densely packed with servers, electromagnetic interference (EMI) and electromagnetic compatibility (EMC) issues are particularly prominent.
 Each server is both a potential source and a victim of EMI.
 Poor EMI/EMC design can lead to network packet loss, data corruption, and even failure to meet regulatory certification.

 Key strategies for controlling EMI/EMC include: